Speak More Fluently with These Portuguese Filler Words

 This one is multipurpose.

-You can use it to soften the blow or to hand that you are not sure about something.
+You can use it to soften the blow or to hint that you are not sure about something.
 Those are the respective senses of the examples below.

 - Bem, eu acho que ele não me entendeu muito bem.
 Well, I think he’d didn’t understand me very well.